backstage/backstage/docs/api/backend.md

 - A module can only extend one plugin but can interact with multiple `ExtensionPoint`s registered by that plugin.
 - A module is always initialized before the plugin it extends.

-A module depend on the extensionPoint exported by the plugins library package(eg `catalog-node`, `scaffolder-backend`) and does not directly declare a dependency on the plugin package itself.
+A module depend on the `ExtensionPoint`s exported by the target plugin's library package, for example `@backstage/plugin-catalog-node`, and does not directly declare a dependency on the plugin package itself.

-Here's an example on how to create a module that adds a new processor using the `catalogProcessingExtensionPoint`
+Here's an example on how to create a module that adds a new processor using the `catalogProcessingExtensionPoint`:

 ```ts
 import { createBackendModule } from '@backstage/backend-plugin-api';